 What are their demographics?

 These are specific social traits that you can clearly see.

-For example, I am a woman in my early 60s (yikes, how did that happen?), live in Vancouver, am a small business owner, mother and grandmother, in a committed relationship, member of LBGT community, spiritual seeker, you get the idea.
+For example, I am a woman in my 60s (yikes, how did that happen?), live in Vancouver, am a small business owner, mother and grandmother, married, member of LBGT community, spiritual seeker, you get the idea.

 What are their psychographics?

 This refers to your ideal clients’ values, the beliefs they hold, and where their passions lie.

 So, what matters most to them?
 What do they talk about?
 How do they contribute to society?
 Who do they hang out with?
 What do they like to do?